FDSGAB/nagonbot/README.md

 nagonbot is a simple chatbot that "speaks" japanese.
 The name is a reference to a Heian period japanese writer.

 ## Project Current Status
-✅The bot is fully functional, but I'll still make some improvements to make it even better.
+🤖 Version 1.0.0

+✅ The bot is fully functional!

+✅ You can now install it with PIP!

+❌ The [required packages](#required-libraries) do not install automatically with the bot's installation (needs to be done manually).

+❌ Some functions like BGM are not available in the release.

+🛠 I'm always working on the bot to make it even better (adding functions, bettering the model, updating the package)

 ## Setup
 I recommend using a vitual environment (venv) for this project, since it's libraries are not fully optimized.